 Vendor Risk Management Processes for Enterprise Supply Chains: Why Microsoft Excel is Not Enough

 Risk management is a critical component of running a successful business.
-And with the excessive reliance of enterprises on third-party vendors and supply chains spanning across borders and continents, cyber and vendor risk management (VRM) has become all the more important.
+And with the excessive reliance of enterprises on third-party vendors and supply chains spanning borders and continents, cyber and Vendor Risk Management (VRM) has become all the more important.

-Designing an enterprise vendor risk management process to identify and mitigate risks involves extensive work.
-The goal is to develop a robust VRM program and strategies that would safeguard the enterprise against third-party risks, which are becoming more sophisticated over time.
+Designing an enterprise Third-Party Risk Management (TPRM) process to identify and mitigate risks involves extensive work.
+The goal is to develop a robust Third-Party Risk Management strategy to safeguard the enterprise against third-party risks, becoming more sophisticated over time.

-Many companies rely on Microsoft Excel to manage their vendor risk management processes.
-While Excel is popular in the corporate world, it is not just the right tool for VRM.
+Many companies rely on Microsoft Excel to manage their Vendor Risk Management processes.
+However, while Excel is popular in the corporate world, it is not just the right tool for TPRM.
 In this post, we’ll tell you why.
-We’ll also discuss the most reliable VRM approach for enterprise supply chains.
+We’ll also discuss the most reliable VRM approach of supply chain risk mitigation.
 But before we go there, let’s take a quick look at why VRM matters for enterprise supply chains.

 Why VRM Matters for Enterprise Supply Chains

-Increased competition among businesses has caused most enterprises to rely on vendors for smooth, profitable, and competitive operations.
-From software and raw materials to transportation and IT, the modern supply chain has become a complex stakeholders’ network.
+Increased competition has caused most enterprises to rely on vendors for smooth, profitable, and competitive operations.
+From software service providers and raw materials to transportation and Information Technology (IT), the modern supply chain has become a complex stakeholders’ network, essential to competitive advantage.

 With more interconnectivity and digitization come an array of risks.
 Supply chain cyber risks are among the main risks that businesses face today.

-Enterprise supply chain risk management has become crucial because of the rising supply chain attacks and their adverse impacts.
+Enterprise Supply Chain Risk Management (SCRM) has become crucial because of the rising supply chain attacks and their adverse impacts.
 Supply chain attacks whereby threat actors exploit vulnerabilities and flaws in vendors’ products, services, or cybersecurity defenses rose 78 percent from 2017 to 2018.
 Moreover, ⅔ of all data breaches happen due to vendor vulnerability.

-Your information technology vendors are particularly important because vulnerabilities in their products and services can expose your enterprise to data breach risks.
+Your IT vendors are significant because vulnerabilities in their products and services can expose your enterprise to data breach risks.
 The international IT outsourcing market was worth $333.7 billion in 2019, and it is headed to hit a mark of nearly $400 billion by 2025.
 This trend hints at more potential supply chain attacks.

 VRM reduces enterprise supply chain risks to a great extent.
-Using a robust VRM program, you can keep an eye on risk trends and threat actors’ behaviors.
-The comprehensive set of policies and guidelines helps you choose your vendors with due diligence, close security loopholes, mitigate risks, and manage your overall supply chain risks.
+Using a robust VRM program, you can keep an eye on risk trends and threat actors’ behaviors and minimize the impact of supply chain disruptions, maintaining business continuity.
+In addition, the comprehensive set of policies and guidelines helps you choose your vendors with due diligence, close security loopholes, mitigate risks, and manage your overall supply chain risks.

-While VRM is invaluable to all sorts of businesses that use supply chains, many companies use Microsoft Excel to manage their VRM processes.
-Using Excel spreadsheets to manage a critical cybersecurity component for your business is not practical at all.
+While VRM is invaluable to businesses that use supply chains, many companies use Microsoft Excel to manage their VRM processes.
+Unfortunately, using Excel spreadsheets to address a critical cybersecurity component for your business is not practical at all.
 Read on to learn why!

 Drawbacks of Using Microsoft Excel for Enterprise VRM

 Sure, Microsoft Excel is a popular tool to compute, analyze, and present data.
-It is easy to use and comes with many features like comprehensive visualization layers, pivot tables, formulae, and more.
-It makes sense to use this tool for financial purposes even to this day!
+It is easy to use and has comprehensive visualization layers, pivot tables, formulae, and more.
+So it makes sense to use this tool for financial purposes even today!
 But do you think that it is suitable for managing your VRM processes?

 Higher Error Rates

 A study conducted at the University of Hawaii in 2008 found that almost 90 percent of spreadsheets contain errors.
 The errors were found in a few percent of all cells.
-That means the larger the spreadsheet document becomes, the more would be the errors.
+That means the larger the spreadsheet document becomes, the more mistakes.

 Lack of Capacity

 Vendor risk management requires compiling, processing, and analyzing vast volumes of data.
-MS Excel lacks the necessary intelligence and capacity to process such a massive cache of data.
+MS Excel lacks the necessary intelligence and capacity to process such a massive data cache.
 The supply chain risk environment is also sophisticated and changes rapidly; spreadsheets cannot accommodate these complexities.